Khan/perseus/packages/simple-markdown/README.md

 simple-markdown.

-If you want to run these examples in node, you should run `npm install` in the simple-markdown folder or `npm install simple-markdown` in your project's folder.
+If you want to run these examples in node, you should run `yarn` in the simple-markdown folder or `yarn add simple-markdown` in your project's folder.
 Then you can acquire the `SimpleMarkdown` variable
 with: